 When you export an Expense from Greenback to QBO, each type will map to an expense transaction in QBO.

 A Sale in Greenback records both the sale and the payment.
 A Sale consists of two transaction types: Sales Receipt or Refund.
 When you export a Sale from Greenback to QBO, each type will map to either a Sales Receipt (immediate payment) or a Refund in QBO.

-If you modify any settings in QBO, they will be refreshed in Greenback during the next export.
+If you modify any settings in QBO, they will be refreshed in Commerce during the next export.

 All users can export transactions one-at-a-time to their connected accounting package.

 If you start your workflow in Commerce, the Payment Date field in QBO will be auto-filled with the date of the actual transaction.
 If you start your workflow in QBO however, remember that QBO defaults to today’s date instead and requires that you verify/correct it later.

 - Press the Expenses icon OR the Sales icon and then choose the company.

 - Click the Export button on the transaction.

 Commerce refreshes your settings from QBO to ensure everything is up to date.

 Commerce auto-fills the Reference Number field with the transaction number when available.